TYLANDER/SketchSite/README.md

 ## Usage

 ### **Quick Start**
-1. **Draw:** Use your finger or Apple Pencil to sketch UI elements on the full-screen canvas
+1. **Draw:** Use your finger or Apple Pencil to sketch UI elements using standard wireframe conventions (rectangles, lines, circles, X's for images, etc.)
 2. **Library:** Tap the plus icon (➕) to add pre-built components from the current design system
-3. **Generate:** Tap the wand icon to analyze your drawing and detect components
+3. **Generate:** Tap the wand icon to analyze your drawing and automatically detect 35+ UI patterns and classify 26 component types
 4. **Interact:** Tap components to select, drag to move, use handles to resize
 5. **Inspect:** Long press (0.4s) any component to open the inspector and edit properties
 6. **Preview:** Tap the browser icon to see your generated HTML/CSS live in-app